AIRI-Institute/doped_CsPbI3_energetics/README.md

 # Cd- and Zn-doped CsPbI<sub>3</sub> Energetics: DFT-derived Properties and GNN-based Predictions

-Doping of inorganic lead halide perovskite CsPbI<sub>3</sub> aims to discover new stable semiconductor, promising for optoelectronic devices.
-This process can be naturally represented as a computational modeling of disordered crystals.
-In details, the key component of such simulations is an evaluation of thermodynamic properties of the wide range of material-candidates, forming an enhanced space.
-Due to the space size, classical density functional theory (DFT) calculations were supplemented with a modern graph neural networks (GNN) approach.
+Doping of inorganic lead halide perovskite $\gamma$-CsPbI<sub>3</sub> is aimed at discovering a new stable semiconductor promising for optoelectronic devices.
+This process can naturally be represented as computer modeling and prediction of the properties of disordered crystal structures.
+In more detail, a key component of such modeling is the assessment of the thermodynamic properties of a wide range of structural realizations of the candidate material, which forms an expanded composition/configuration space.
+Due to the size of such spaces, the application of density functional theory (DFT) calculations is accompanied by modern data-driven solutions, e.g. those based on graph neural network (GNN) architectures.
 <!--
 More details can be found in the [paper](link).